zxSu/crossmodal_traj/README.md

 ## Dependencies
 Our code is based on the [BiTraP](https://github.com/umautobots/bidireaction-trajectory-prediction) framework (https://github.com/umautobots/bidireaction-trajectory-prediction).
 Thus, all of the requirements (python version, pytorch version, .....) are the same as BiTraP framework.
-Additionally, to make some plot visualizations during training, we applyed the python package of 'visdom'.
+Additionally, to make some plot visualizations during training, we applyed the python package of "visdom".

 ## Datasets and preprocessed features
 **** Note: It suggests that you prepare at least 1T disk to store: